We’re Always Looking to Work with New Freelancers

 To pitch an Adventure story, email email@example.com.

-For our Health channel, we’re looking for stories about health, wellness, endurance, running, and fitness—defined broadly.
+For our Health channel, we’re looking for stories about health, wellness, endurance, and fitness—defined broadly.
 As a general rule, we cover these topics as they relate to the outdoor world and/or endurance sports.
 We publish a mix of longform reported features and profiles, personal essays, service pieces, and shorter reported stories.
 If you’re new to working with us, service pieces and shorter reported stories are good places to start pitching.
 We’re always looking for what we call first look pieces, which are generally around 1,200 words and focus on a promising new company or person as a lens for examining a larger trend in the health and wellness space.
 (Here’s one example.)

 In our health and wellness coverage, timeliness is especially important—you should be able to answer why you’re pitching this story now.
 We’re looking for stories about broader shifts in the fitness world, but we’re not chasing fads—please don’t pitch us write-ups of a single new study or glowing reports on the latest buzzy wellness product.
 (Or really anything promoting weight loss.)
 We usually bring a healthy amount of skepticism to our reporting on wellness and nutrition trends, so if you do pitch something on these topics, we’ll be looking for that instinct.

-Lastly, we’re particularly interested in stories about women and diverse subjects.
+Lastly, we’re particularly interested in stories about diverse subjects.
 We know that fitness and endurance sports coverage can be very male-dominated—and as we’ve reported, women and people of color are often underrepresented in scientific research, both in sports science and more broadly.
 We’re committed to taking an inclusive approach to covering these subjects.

 To pitch a Health story, email, firstname.lastname@example.org.